-MEd Application Advice from Concordia’s Director of Online Admission
+MEd Application Advice from Concordia’s Assistant Director of Online Admissions

 Made the decision to apply to one of Concordia’s online Master of Education programs?
 Good for you!
 Earning an advanced degree will be extremely rewarding and beneficial for you, your career, and the students who rely on you to show them the ways of the world.
-As you dig into the application, consider this information and advice from Tyler Jass, Concordia’s Director of Online Admission who thoughtfully reviews each application sent his way.
+As you dig into the application, consider this information and advice from Mariana Toscano, Concordia’s Assistant Director of Online Admissions who thoughtfully reviews each application sent her way.
 We can’t wait to hear from you!

 Follow the prompts.